cube-alchemy/cube-alchemy/docs/concepts/model_catalog.md

 **Analytics Components**

 - Metrics and derived metrics

+- Transformations

 - Queries

 **Visualization**

-- Plot configurations (linked to queries)
+- Plot configurations

 ## How it works